rust-lang/book/src/ch10-03-lifetime-syntax.md

 struct's because of the third elision rule.
 Here's a struct called `App` that holds a reference to another struct, `Config`, defined elsewhere.
-The `append_to_name` method does not need lifetime annotations even though the method has a reference as an argument and is returning a reference; the lifetime of the return value will be the lifetime of `self`:
+The `append_to_name` method does not need lifetime annotations even though the method has a reference as a parameter and is returning a reference; the lifetime of the return value will be the lifetime of `self`:

 <span class="filename">Filename: src/lib.rs</span>